TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/dashboard/create-user-groups.md

 This also works for Single Sign On (SSO) as well, you can specify the group ID when setting up SSO.

 The availability of this feature varies depending on the license or subscription.
-For further information, please check [this pricing page](https://tyk.io/price-comparison/) or consult with our sales team.
+For further information, please check the [price comparison](https://tyk.io/price-comparison/) or consult our sales and expert engineers:
 {{< button_left href="https://tyk.io/contact/" color="green" content="Contact us" >}}

 In order to manage user groups, ensure that you have either "admin" or "user groups" permission for your user, which can be enabled by your admin.